isomerpages/govtech-gobusiness-main/_run-and-grow/import-export-transhipment/activate-customs-account.md

 ---
-title: Activate your Customs Account via TradeNet
+title: Activate your Customs Account
 permalink: /import-export-transhipment/activate-customs-account/
 third_nav_title: Import, Export, and Transhipment
 ---

-## Step 1: Activate your Customs Account via TradeNet
+## Step 1: Activate your Customs Account

+A Customs Account is required to transact with Singapore Customs.
+You can apply for it via TradeNet at the links below.

 <table>
     <tr>